mishrasidhant/automation-scripts/README.md

 `automation-scripts` is designed to:

-- Serve as a **single home** for automation scripts, services, and timers.
+- Serve as a **single home** for diverse automation tools and scripts.
-- Keep **modules decoupled** — each one works standalone or under systemd.
+- Keep **modules decoupled** — each module is self-contained and independently deployable.
-- Support **dynamic linking** — use `scripts/link-module.sh` to symlink services into your user systemd directory when ready.
+- Support **multiple deployment patterns** — hotkey-triggered, systemd services, cron jobs, client-server, or standalone.
-- Encourage **clarity, reusability, and minimal coupling** between logic (scripts) and orchestration (systemd).
+- Encourage **clarity, reusability, and minimal coupling** — modules can work independently or be composed together.

 ---

 ## 🗣️ Example Module: Dictation (Voice-to-Text)

+**Status:** ✅ Implemented
+**Pattern:** Hotkey-triggered standalone Python script

 This module adds a **local voice dictation utility** that records from the microphone, transcribes speech using faster-whisper AI, and pastes text into the active cursor position.

 **System-Optimized:** Architecture has been tailored for **Manjaro Linux + XFCE + X11** based on comprehensive system detection.

 **Key components:**
-- `dictation.py` — Core recording and transcription logic (faster-whisper).
+- `dictate.py` — Core recording and transcription logic (faster-whisper).
-- `dictation-toggle.sh` — Wrapper script for hotkey integration.
+- `dictation-toggle.sh` — Wrapper script for state management and hotkey integration.
 - `config/dictation.env` — User-configurable settings (model, audio device, etc.).
-- `setup.sh` — Automated dependency checking and XFCE hotkey registration.
+- `setup.sh` — Automated dependency installation and XFCE hotkey registration.

-**Example usage:**
+- `test_dictate.py` — Comprehensive test suite for validation.

+**Usage:**
-Press `Ctrl+Alt+Space` → speak → press again → text appears at your cursor.
+Press `Ctrl+'` (configurable) → speak → press again → text appears at your cursor.

 **Documentation:**
 - 📋 [Quick Summary](docs/ARCHITECTURE_SUMMARY.md) - Key decisions and overview